ZiiQoOS/Heroes-Manager/README.md

 # Heroes Manager
 ## Context

-> The United Nations Super Heroes Fund is an employment agency for heroes , this project is simple web app to help them manage their HR department.
+> The United Nations Super Heroes Fund is an employment agency for heroes , this project is a simple web app to help them manage their HR department.

 > This is a Full-Stack engineer position challenge in https://elham.sa